Noevenzahn/personal-website/src/portfolio/what-does-it-take-to-build-a-web-scraper.md

 titleMiddle: What Does It Take To Build a
 titleEnd: Web Scraper?
 teaserText: "Web scrapers are tools for extracting information from websites.
-  Even though I didn't have anything in mind about what to do with it, I wondered how difficult it is to build one.
+  Even though I didn't have anything in mind to do with it, I wondered how difficult it is to build one.
 Turns out: It's quite simple."
 image: /assets/images/web-scraper-header.png
 imageAlt: the first lines of code